 If you can’t make any headway with your current repayment plan, you can always look into refinancing student loans.

 Though there are advantages to refinancing student loans, there are potential drawbacks to consider.
-For instance, if you refinance your federal loans through a private lender, you may give up some important benefits, such as access to federal repayment programs.
+For instance, if you refinance your federal loans through a private lender, you lose access to important benefits, such as income-driven repayment plans and federal forgiveness.

 Sallie Mae doesn’t offer student loan consolidation and refinancing anymore, but you could potentially reduce your interest rate by refinancing your student loans with a different private lender, especially if you have a good credit history and strong potential earnings.